xshoji/jsonbox-go/README.md

 ## jsonbox-go

-jsonbox-go is the wrapper library in order to use jsonbox as easy.
+jsonbox-go is the wrapper library in order to use jsonbox.io as easy.

 > jsonbox.io ｜ A Free HTTP based JSON storage
 > https://jsonbox.io/